VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Introduction

 The physics potential of the \textsc{Lhc} depends heavily on our ability to provide accurate cross section predictions for both signal and background processes.
 The latter are often generated by parton radiation from processes with weak bosons in the final state.
 A precise description of such hard QCD production processes is needed, as well as a method for simulating the measurable hadronic final states.
 Reaching these goals requires next-to-leading order~(NLO) QCD calculations presented in the form of parton level Monte Carlo~(MC) generators, which are an efficient solution when it comes to final states characterized by a high number of jets and/or identified particles.
 When kinematic cuts are imposed, as is mandatory for processes involving QCD radiation, analytic phase-space integration becomes impractical and implementation of results in the form of Monte Carlo programs becomes the method of choice.

-\textsc{Vbfnlo} is a flexible MC program for vector boson fusion (VBF), double and triple vector boson (plus jet) production processes at NLO QCD accuracy.
+\textsc{Vbfnlo} is a flexible MC program for vector boson fusion (VBF) \footnote{The terminology VBF includes also the class of vector boson scattering processes.}, QCD-induced single and double vector boson production plus two jets, and double and triple vector boson (plus jet) production processes at NLO QCD accuracy.
 Furthermore, the electroweak corrections to Higgs boson production via VBF (which are of the same order of magnitude as the QCD corrections in the experimentally accessible regions of phase-space) have been included.
 Since real emission processes are part of the NLO cross sections, \textsc{Vbfnlo} provides the means to calculate cross sections for the corresponding process with one additional jet at leading order (LO) in the strong coupling.
 In addition, the simulation of $\cal{CP}$-even and $\cal{CP}$-odd Higgs boson production in gluon fusion, associated with two additional jets, is implemented at LO QCD.
-The full top- and bottom-quark mass dependence of the one-loop contributions in the Standard Model (SM), in the Minimal Supersymmetric Standard Model (MSSM) and in a generic two-Higgs-doublet model is included. \textsc{Vbfnlo} can be run in the MSSM (with real or complex parameters), and anomalous couplings of the Higgs boson and gauge bosons have been implemented for certain processes.
-Additionally, two Higgsless extra dimension models are included -- the Warped Higgsless scenario and a Three-Site Higgsless Model -- for selected processes.
-These models can be used to simulate the production of technicolor-type vector resonances in VBF and triple vector boson production.
-Diboson plus two jets production via VBF can also be run in a spin-2 model.
+The full top- and bottom-quark mass dependence of the one-loop contributions in the Standard Model (SM), in the Minimal Supersymmetric Standard Model (MSSM) and in a generic two-Higgs-doublet model is included. \textsc{Vbfnlo} can be run in the MSSM (with real or complex parameters), and anomalous couplings of the Higgs boson and gauge bosons have been implemented for a multitude of processes.
+Additionally, some extra dimension models are included to simulate the production of technicolor-type vector resonances in VBF and triple vector boson production.
+Diboson plus two jets production via VBF can also be run in a spin-2 model and in a model with two Higgs resonances.

 Arbitrary cuts can be specified as well as various scale choices.
 Any currently available parton distribution function~(PDF) set can be used through the \textsc{Lhapdf} library.
-In addition, CTEQ6L1 for LO and CT10 for NLO calculations, as well as MRST2004qed and MSTW2008, are hard-wired into the code.
+In addition, some PDFs are hard-wired into the code for checking with the results in the regress directory, which are shipped with the program for testing purpose.
 For most processes implemented at leading order the program is capable of generating event files in the Les Houches Accord~(LHA) and the HepMC format.
 When working in the MSSM, the SUSY parameters can be input via a standard SLHA file.